HackerExperience/specs/game_mechanics/connections.md

 ### BTC

-8333
+BTC connections are identified by port `8333`.

 ### DNS

+DNS connections are identified by port `53`.

 ### BGP

+BGP connections are identified by port `179`.

 ## Packets

 ## Notes

-[HEPNOTE:note-privacy]: Applications that include real user personal data, or chat information, are not replicated.
+[HEPNOTE:note-privacy-x11]: Applications that include real user personal data, or chat information, are not replicated.
 Examples include Settings, Billing, Chat and Email windows.